dymmond/esmerald/docs/routing/routes.md

 !!!
 Check
     Remember, the route paths are registered only once and there is no "override".
 First in, first registered.
-    This is feature came from Starlette and there is a reason why it's like this and we decided not to break it since it was designed to be hierarchical, from the top to bottom.
+    This is feature came from Starlette and there is a reason why it is like this and we decided not to break it since it was designed to be hierarchical, from the top to bottom.

 ## Routes priority